vapor/docs/4.0/docs/fluent/model.md

 var tag: String?
 ```

+!!! warning
+    A field that has a `willSet` property observer that references its current value or a `didSet` property observer that references its `oldValue` will result in a fatal error.

 ## Relations

 Models can have zero or more relation properties referencing other models like `@Parent`, `@Children`, and `@Siblings`.
 Learn more about relations in the [relations](relations.md) section.